Junior doctor rostering needs to change — here's how

 How has COVID-19 affected medically vulnerable patients in Singapore?

 We wanted to help fill the gap of information about the effects of COVID-19 and its measures on the management of chronic conditions here.
-Understanding vulnerable non-COVID patients’ perception and experiences is an important aspect of having health systems remain vigilant and responsive to the needs of all.
+Understanding vulnerable non-COVID patients’ perceptions and experiences is an important aspect of having health systems remain vigilant and responsive to the needs of all.
 This also allows for the evaluation of COVID-19 related measures and can inform decisions to ensure adequate care and self-management for vulnerable non-COVID patients, who have come to be seen as casualties of an “invisible epidemic” of deprioritization.

 Read More